 🌈 The Heart of Hotwells 🌈

-Together with the community, we've developed a plan to repair, renovate and revive this amazing building.
 We're working to raise £4m to deliver a phased programme of works and we're asking the people of Bristol to give what they can to support this exciting and ambitious project.

 💪 The Challenge 💪

-“This is building is special for me.
+“This building is special for me.
 Here I learned how to stand up straight, and I learned where my feet were.
 Or rather, I learned how to learn those physical things, or I learned that they could be learned.”
 Jane Nortcote, Artist

 ⏰ Why Now ⏰

 Time is of the essence.
-Jacobs Wells Baths is deteriorating rapidly.
+Jacobs Wells is deteriorating rapidly.
 Without prompt intervention, it may face demolition and privatisation, depriving the community of a vital space for community and youth activities and the city of its home for dance.

-Trinity has a proven track record in heritage restoration and community arts management.
 With your help we can preserve this historical gem and transform it into a vibrant space for local people and the wider city.
+Please give what you can to support this recovery effort

 💓 Show the Love 💓